Async Rust, Part Three: IO

 }

-These programs can't talk to each other on the Playgroud, so if this is your first time working with TCP in code, you might want to take some time to run them together on your computer, or even better on two different computers on your WiFi network.In that case you'll need to change localhost in the client to the IP address of your server.
-Seeing this work for the first time on a real network is pretty cool.
+These programs can't talk to each other on the Playgroud.
+You might want to take the time to run them on your computer, or even better on two different computers on your WiFi network.In that case you'll need to change localhost in the client to the IP address of your server.
+If you haven't done this before, seeing it work on a real network is pretty cool.
 Reviewing the web server project from Chapter 20 of The Book might be helpful too.

 Threads